dmaier-couchbase/cb-mig/README.md

 ## Core Requirements

-* It should be possible to extract the schema data from the relational source DBS Database / Schema (Some RDBMS dont seperate data into databases but schemas.)
+* It should be possible to extract the schema  from the relational source DBS
+  * Database / Schema (Some RDBMS dont seperate data into databases but schemas.)
   * Tables
   * Column definitions
   * Primary Keys